-We consider two types of dynamical modelling of the experiment: (i) an emulation model and (ii) a tracking model [49].
-The models of type (i) are used to generate a trajectory of the system and to output the homodyne current J, i.e. to emulate the system when the experimentally measured J is not available.
+We consider two types of dynamical modelling of the experiment: (i) a tracking model and (ii) an emulation model [49].
+In a nutshell, the models of type (i) are used to track the state of the system, and to provide its best estimate, either in real-time or in post-selection, given the input homodyne current J measured by the experimental setup [50, 51].
+The only role of the models of type (ii) is to generate a trajectory of the system and to output the homodyne current J, i.e. to emulate the system when the experimentally measured J is not available.
 This proves useful if one wants to investigate numerically the efficacy of a technique before implementing it in the experimental setup.
-The models of type (ii) are used to provide the best estimate of the state of the system, either in real-time or in post-selection, given the input homodyne current J measured by the experimental setup [50, 51].

-We now discuss in detail the emulation (section 2.1) and tracking (section 2.2) models, while the feedback mechanism will be discussed in section 3.
+We now discuss in detail the tracking (section 2.1) and emulation (section 2.2) model, while the feedback mechanism will be discussed in section 3.